 FIELD DESCRIPTION EXAMPLE Telnet Server FTP Server Web Server Each of these read-only labels denotes a service that you may use to remotely manage the Prestige.
 Port This field shows the port number for the remote management service.
 You may change the port number for a service if needed, but you must use the same port number to use that service for remote management.
-23 Server Access Select the access interface (if any) by pressing the [SPACE BAR].
+23 Access Select the access interface (if any) by pressing the [SPACE BAR].
 Choices are: LAN only, WAN only, All or Disable.
-The default is ALL.
-ALL
+LAN only (Default)